toasted-breads-2/Hybrid_Models_For_Classification_Tasks/README.md

 Inspired by the paper "DNA Sequence Classification by Convolutional Neural Network" by Nguyen et al., we carried out our research.
 We first attempted the implementation of the paper.

-# steps followed for implementation:
+# Steps followed for implementation:

 Due to the computational resources present, out of the 12 datasets mentioned in the paper, we selected the H3K4me1 to work with.
 A broad overview of our approach is below
 - We performed an exploratory analysis to understand the dataset.
 We removed any noise present here.